 Urinating and defecating in the house is a common symptom of separation anxiety.
 Anxious dogs often work themselves up to the point that they pee or poop in the house, even if they are housebroken.
 This is frustrating for owners and can cause damage to property, not to mention the unpleasantness of the cleanup.

 Destructive behavior is also common with separation anxiety.
 The damage is usually located around entry and exit points, like doorways and windows, but dogs in a state of heightened anxiety are also at risk of harming themselves.
 Attempts to break out of dog crates, windows, and even doors can result in painful injuries and expensive veterinary treatments.

-The best way to treat anxiety is to talk with a veterinarian.
-She can help you identify the type of anxiety your dog suffers from and the possible causes and triggers.
-Veterinarians can also rule out any other medical conditions that could be causing your dog’s symptoms.
+The best way to treat anxiety is to talk with your veterinarian.
+Your veterinarian can help you identify the type of anxiety your dog suffers from and the possible causes and triggers.
+Your veterinarian will also be able to help you determine if the anxiety is simply situational, or if it is becoming an overwhelming issue for your dog.
+Additionally, veterinarians can also rule out any other medical conditions that could be causing your dog’s symptoms.

-Your vet will help you come up with a treatment plan.
-Since anxiety is often caused by a variety of factors, the best way to treat it is usually through a combination of training, preventative strategies, and in some cases, medications.
+Your veterinarian will help you come up with a treatment plan.
+Since excessive anxiety is often caused by a variety of factors, the best way to treat it is usually through a combination of training, preventive strategies, and in some cases, medications.